oracle-samples/oci-data-science-ai-samples/ai-quick-actions/fine-tuning-tips.md

 ![FineTuneModel](web_assets/fine-tune-model.png)

 There are a few configurations for fine-tuning the model:

-* Model Information.
-Here you may customize the name and description of the model.
+- **Model Information** Here you may customize the name and description of the model.
-* Dataset.
-You may choose a dataset file from object storage location or select a new dataset from your notebook session.
+- *Dataset** You may choose a dataset file from object storage location or select a new dataset from your notebook session.
 Here you will also specify the percentage of the dataset you would like to split for training/validation (evaluation).
-* Model Version Set.
-You may group the fine-tuned models with model version sets.
+- **Model Version Set** You may group the fine-tuned models with model version sets.
-* Results.
-Here you specify the object storage location for saving the outputs of the fine-tuned model.
-Please note that versioning must be enabled.
+- **Results** Here you specify the object storage location for saving the outputs of the fine-tuned model.

+> **Please note that [versioning](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/usingversioning.htm) must be enabled on the ObjectStorage bucket for this to work.**

 In addition, you will need to specify the infrastructure and parameters for fine-tuning job:

-* Shape.
-A GPU shape is required for fine-tuning.
+- **Shape** A GPU shape is required for fine-tuning.
 You may use either a [VM shape](https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#vm-gpu) or [BM shape](https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#bm-gpu) for larger models.
 Fine-tuning requires substantial computational resources, particularly memory, to store model weights, optimizer states, gradients, and the data being processed.
 Adequate GPU memory ensures that larger batches of data can be processed simultaneously, which can lead to more efficient fine-tuning.
-* Replica.
-This is the number nodes to be used for the fine-tuning job.
+- **Replica** This is the number nodes to be used for the fine-tuning job.
 Distributed training will be configured automatically when multiple GPUs are available.
 We recommend using single replica when possible to avoid the communication overhead between nodes, which adversely impacts the fine-tuning performance.
 AI Quick Actions will gradually roll out the multi-node distributed training support for larger models.
-* Networking.
-VCN and subnet are needed for distributed training (replica > 1).
+- **Networking** VCN and subnet are needed for distributed training (replica > 1).
 For single replica, default networking will be used automatically.
-* Logging.
-Logging is required for distributed training as the nodes will coordinate using logging.
+- **Logging** Logging is required for distributed training as the nodes will coordinate using logging.
 For single replica, logging is optional but highly recommended for debugging purpose.
-* Parameters.
-You can specify the number epochs and learning rate for the fine-tuning.
+- **Parameters** You can specify the number epochs and learning rate for the fine-tuning.

 ### Distributed Training